szuboy/CL-Detection2023/README.md

 # CL-Detection 2023 Challenge Baseline Model

-This repository provides a solution based on coordinate prediction for the CL-Detection 2023 Challenge.
+This repository provides a solution based on heatmap prediction for the CL-Detection 2023 Challenge.
 Additionally, the repository includes a tutorial on packaging the solution as a Docker image, ensuring that participants can upload their algorithm models for validation on the leaderboard.